-A second research study, co-authored by Amy Peden, Richard Franklin, and Justin Scarr, all of Australia, is titled "Measuring Australian Children’s Water Safety Knowledge: The National Water Safety Quiz" This paper and study make a major contribution to the aquatic literature because the study represents one of the first major efforts to measure water safety knowledge (i.e., the cognitive domain) among primary age children.
+A third research study, co-authored by Amy Peden, Richard Franklin, and Justin Scarr, all of Australia and associated with Royal Lifesaving Australia, is titled "Measuring Australian Children’s Water Safety Knowledge: The National Water Safety Quiz" This paper and study make a major contribution to the aquatic literature because the study represents one of the first major efforts to measure water safety knowledge (i.e., the cognitive domain) among primary age children.
 The authors worked with collaborators across Australia to develop an online knowledge instrument by which they could collect information from a large sample of children.
 I believe other countries may wish to emulate this Australian work and begin collecting similar cognitive data regarding what children know about water safety.

-The third research article (and sixth overall article published in this second issue is "Knowledge, Attitudes, and Behaviours of New Zealand Youth in Surf Beach Environments," co-authored by Stacey Willcox-Pidgeon, Bridget Kool, and Kevin Moran, from New Zealand.
-This study follows along with the theme introduced in the previous paper, examining what youth know about water safety, specifically dealing with surf beaches.
+The fourth research article in this issue is "Knowledge, Attitudes, and Behaviours of New Zealand Youth in Surf Beach Environments," co-authored by Stacey Willcox-Pidgeon (Royal Lifesaving Australia), Bridget Kool, (WaterSafe Auckland) and Kevin Moran, University of Auckland, New Zealand.
+This study follows along with the theme introduced in the previous papers, examining what youth know about water safety, specifically in this case, dealing with surf beaches.
 Not surprisingly, the New Zealand youth surveyed, despite having extensive experience at and around surf beaches, had some significant lack of understanding as well as attitudes that put them at greater drowning risk.
 Consistent with previous research, the males over-estimated their own competence while also having less knowledge - a potentially deadly combination.

 I am personally very pleased to announce the publication of a major review article, "From Swimming Skill to Water Competence: Towards a More Inclusive Drowning Prevention Future," authored by Drs.
 Bob Stallman, Kevin Moran, Linda Quan, and Steve Langendorfer on behalf of a large International Working Group.
 Its publication has been anxiously awaited by the international drowning prevention community.
 In fact, it will serve as a centerpiece for discussion during several workshops and presentations at the World Conference on Drowning Prevention that convenes in Vancouver, British Columbia between 16-20 October 2017.